trothr/znetboot/Glossary.md

 VM/CMS and z/Linux support AF_IUCV sockets.
-On Linux, AF_IUCV is defined across all architectures but is only effective when the architecture is Z and Linux is hosted by z/VM.
+On Linux, AF_IUCV is defined across all architectures but is only effective when the architecture is Z *and* Linux is hosted by z/VM.

-* Linux: specifically, a computer core executive program developed initially by Linus Torvalds, and as time passes a commuinity of developers, some completely unpaid, others sponsored by an employer; It is copyrighted, but freely available on terms of a license known as the GPLv2.
+* Linux: specifically, a computer core executive program (kernel) developed initially by Linus Torvalds, and as time passes a commuinity of developers, some completely unpaid, others sponsored by an employer; It is copyrighted, but freely available on terms of a license known as the GPLv2.
 Generally a shorthand way to refer to an ecosystem of libraries and programs which make that core executive useful in performing general computing tasks

+Linux itself is just the kernel, but the name implies also a "userland", a collection of utilities and programs to make the kernel useful.
+Various Linux distributions (SUSE, RedHat, Debian) provide such utilities, with the exception of Android which uses the Linux kernel to host its own Java-based environment.

-* LPAR: a Logical PARtition is a section of persistent storage (usually in a hard disk like DASD) reserved for a perticular operating system instance.
+* LPAR: a Logical PARtition is a sectioned-off collection of computing resources reserved for a perticular operating system instance.
+Think of an LPAR as the hardware work-alike to a virtual machine.

-* VMARC: define me

 * NSS: Named Saved System; related to DCSS, a kernel which can be booted by name (rather than booted from a device by address).
+An NSS can be booted (see `IPL`), unlike a DCSS which cannot.

 * OSA-Express: Open Systems Adapter; a networking interconnect method used by IBM hardware, and dynamically managable under software control,